Travel Budget Calculator

 Choose daily conditions

 Select weather, daily schedule, and travel style for each day.
-These choices change food, activity, accommodation, and miscellaneous costs.
+These choices change food, activities, lodging, and miscellaneous costs.

 4. 4